KY0409/Project03/README.md

 # Project03 Streaming Finance Data with AWS Lambda
-In this project, we are going to utilize the Amazon aws technologies to process and analyze real-time data,processing the data and then dumping it in a manner that facilitates querying and further analysis, either in real time or near real time capacity.
+In this project, we are going to utilize the following Amazon aws technologies to process and analyze real-time stock price on 05/11/2021 for 10 companies at a 5 minute interval, processing the data and then dumping it in a manner that facilitates querying and further analysis, either in real time or near real time capacity.

 ## AWS tool used

 ###
-1. AWS Lambda
+1. AWS Lambda and layer
 2. AWS Kinesis Stream(Data Stream and Delivery Stream)
 3. AWS S3 bucket
-4. AWS Glue and Crawler
+4. AWS Glue
 5. AWS Athena to query data

 Step I: Lambda Function(DataTransformer)

-Create a Lambda function that gathers our data
+Create a Lambda function which containes yfinance that gathers our stock price data

 Step II: Kinesis (DataCollector)
 Create a Kinesis stream that holds our data